agonzalez170/Team-20-Finance/README.md

    - Abstract (Include the project dataset link)
    - Expected Contributions.
 Ruben: I will be working on analyzing code and production visualizations.
 I will also help building the streamlit application.

-Haoqi: I will be responsible for finding, evaluating, and justifying the dataset used in our project.
-This includes researching available datasets that fit our topic, verifying their credibility and relevance, and explaining why the chosen dataset is appropriate for analysis.
+Emily: I will be working on writing analysis code and producing visualizations
+Jeremiah: I will be working on data cleaning and preprocessing.
 I will also help with building the streamlit application.